cloudfract/cloudfract/README.md

 ### Environment Setup

-The first step is to configure the vagrant working directory.
+The first step is to configure the vagrant.

     $ export VAGRANT_CWD=`pwd`/vagrant
+    $ vagrant plugin install vagrant-vbguest

 Fire up the vagrant node.